BME-MIT-IET/iet-hf-2024-goon-squad/docs/BDD_DOCUMENTATION.md

     Given that a pipe has been punctured and I am a Mechanic
     and I am standing on the pipe
-    and I have enough AP left,
+    and I have enough AP,
     when I fix the pipe,
     then it should be functional again.